macks22/gmu-dia2/data/mmformat/README.md

 3.  two entities the same were not matched and are represented separately

 There is no way, given the pre-processed dataset to determine to what extent the disambiguation procedure produced outcome #1 vs. outcome #2 & #3.
+In other words, the accuracy of the disambiguation procedure is unknown.

 ## Section 2: Methodology